top of page

 Neurodivergent clients often sense incongruence quickly.
 What supports connection is not having the 'right' intervention, but the lived qualities at the heart of therapeutic work: empathy, authenticity, and unconditional positive regard.

-Supervision for Neurodivergent Therapists
+Supervision for neurodivergent therapists

 Holding many roles - without losing yourself